 Our role is not to try and end the mourning process; it is to accompany, support and comfort through it.
-We can help lessen the depth of the grief, but we must realize that it is natural to grieve and that it is Godlike because God in the Person of Jesus grieved.
+We can help lessen the depth of the grief, but we must realize that it is natural to grieve.

 We are to act as agents of hope, even if we, too, are mourning and sorrowful.
-We grieve, but not like those who have no hope, knowing that in Christ there is victory even over the grave (1 Thessalonians 4:13-14).
+We grieve, but not like those who have no hope, knowing that in God there is victory even over the grave (1 Thessalonians 4:13-14).